FawazSalman/Cybersecurity-portfolio/project-6-python-allow-list-update/README.md

 # Project 6: Python Algorithm to Update an IP Allow List for Access Control

 ## Project Overview
-As a security professional at a healthcare organization, I developed a Python algorithm to automate the secure management of an IP allow list.This portfolio activity was completed as part of the Google Cybersecurity Professional Certificate program.
+As a security professional at a healthcare organization, I developed a Python algorithm to automate the secure management of an IP allow list.This project was completed as part of the **Google Cybersecurity Certificate** program and reflects hands-on security

 The allow list (`allow_list.txt`) controls which IP addresses can access restricted content (e.g., patient records).
 A separate `remove_list` identifies IPs that must be revoked (e.g., former employees or compromised addresses).